List of ambassadors of Malaysia to North Korea

-The Ambassador of Malaysia to the Democratic People's Republic of Korea is the head of Malaysia's diplomatic mission to North Korea.
-The position has the rank and status of an Ambassador Extraordinary and Plenipotentiary and is based in the Embassy of Malaysia, Pyongyang.
+The ambassador of Malaysia to the Democratic People's Republic of Korea is the head of Malaysia's diplomatic mission to North Korea.
+The position has the rank and status of an ambassador extraordinary and plenipotentiary and is based in the Embassy of Malaysia, Pyongyang.
+The position has been vacant since 2017, after relations between the two countries turned hostile in the aftermath of the assassination of Kim Jong-nam at Kuala Lumpur International Airport.